Back To CourseHistory 103: US History I

 In 1497, just five years after Columbus's first voyage, England sent John Cabot exploring for this Northwest Passage.
 He did set foot in a 'New Found Land' (soon called Newfoundland, but also rumored to be the legendary island of Antilia).
 But English investors weren't interested since he didn't find what they were looking for.
 And England had too much turmoil in the 16th century to pay much attention to colonies.
 So the task of exploration was left to other countries.

 Sailing for France, Giovanni da Verrazzano made three trips, exploring most of the North American coastline, as well as South America and many Caribbean islands.
 He didn't find the Northwest Passage or any cities of gold, but his knowledge, combined with that of a Portuguese explorer a few years earlier, was instrumental in creating a widely distributed outline map of the east coast of the continent.
-Unfortunately, much of Verrazzano's work was overshadowed by other men at the same time, and since he was eaten by Caribbean cannibals in 1528, he didn't get a hero's welcome back home.
+Unfortunately, much of Verrazzano's work was overshadowed by other men at the same time.

 Jacques Cartier was also sent by the king of France to find a northwest passage and to discover certain islands and lands where it is said that a great quantity of gold and other precious things are to be found.
 Upon Cartier's return from his second exploration of Canada, he brought an Indian chief back home with him to tell the king about a city full of gold and gemstones, where the natives were blonde-haired.
 Cartier set off on a third trip in 1541 to establish a North American settlement that would act as a base to find the city of gold.
 He returned to France with a shipload of what he thought were gold and diamonds.
 They turned out to be pyrite - Fool's Gold - and quartz.
 The settlement was abandoned two years later.